Rough Draft – TEDx

 Technology was supposed to set us free, and yet, many of us have chosen to imitate it.

 Each day we get online and confirm: I’m not a robot.
 Yet each day, we get out onto the battlefield and compete in a never-ending game of output.

 The problem is that in this blind march toward “getting things done”, we’ve lost sight of the things worth doing.
 Humans are experiencing more burnout and stress-related illness than ever before.
 Eventually we have to ask ourselves: Why does it always feel like the more we get done, the more there is to do?

 And is feeling this way really the reward for all this hard work?

 What could be – ACT 1

 Of course, it isn’t like this for everyone.
-Throughout history and today, they are those who seem to have it all—careers, families, hobbies, exciting social lives.
-There are those who accomplish more than anyone else, yet they never seem stressed or overwhelmed.
+Throughout history and today, there are those who seem to have it all—careers, families, hobbies, exciting social lives.
+These are the people who accomplish more than anyone else, yet they never seem stressed or overwhelmed.

 I used to watch these people afar and wonder.
 How do they do it?
 What do they know that I don’t know?
 What is it that I’m missing?

 And what I realized after years of research and lots of trial and error, is that what these seemingly superhumans figured out is that you don’t need to be superhuman at all.
 And that the key to living the productive and meaningful lives we want, is hidden in the same traits that separate us from the technology we’re trying to imitate.